marynuamboih/marynuamboih.github.io/README.md

 # marynuamboih.github.io
-Repository for Mary Nuamboih's personal website &lt;3
+Repository for Mary Nuamboih's personal blog website &lt;3

 Please accept this as a token of my gratitude.